psychemedia/island-storynotes/ardlamont-case/hambrough-monson-trial.md

 Exmouth Journal - Saturday 14 April 1894

-THE ARDLAMONT MYSTERY , scarfs STORY OP THE TRLOEDY• In the Pall Mall Gazette, Scott, the witness who was wanted but could not be found during the investigation of the Ardlamont case, relates the story of ' the death of Lieutenant Hambrough.
-Scott, according to the account he gives, was roused soon after • daybreak on the morning "f August 10 to go out on the rabbit shooting expedition which had so fatal an ending.
+THE ARDLAMONT MYSTERY, scarfs STORY OF THE TRAGEDY.
+In the Pall Mall Gazette, Scott, the witness who was wanted but could not be found during the investigation of the Ardlamont case, relates the story of the death of Lieutenant Hambrough.
+Scott, according to the account he gives, was roused soon after daybreak on the morning of August 10 to go out on the rabbit shooting expedition which had so fatal an ending.
 The trio had not proceeded far in the wood when Monson and Hambrough separated Scott keeping in the rear to pick up the dead rabbits —when he heard a single shot fired.
-He called out something to the effect, " what have you got 7" He received no reply, and concluded it was a miss.
+He called out something to the effect, "what have you got?"
+He received no reply, and concluded it was a miss.
 In a very short time he caught up with Mr. Monson, and about 15 or 20 yards further on the lifeless body of the ill-fated Cecil Hambrough was found.
 According to Scott, "shortly after midday it was an undoubted, admitted fact, that Mr. Hambrough had met his death by an accidentally self-inflicted wound caused by the going off of his own gun."
 As to his disappearance from Ardlamoot, he declares that having ascertained from Dr. MacMillan that there would be no inquest, he left the place quite openly, speaking of the accident to a policeman on the pier at Tighnabruaich, and giving that officer his Glasgow address.

 ---